2022 World Cup Qualifiers: Fifa dismisses Safa's appeal against controversial Ghana penalty

 “We have received the decision without details and we will request FIFA for the reasons and consider our options.”

+The Ghana Football Association released the full decison from Fifa's Disciplinary Committee which you can read here.

+The decision, signed by Carlos Sneider, Director of the FIFA judicial Bodies, indicated the protest lodged by Safa was 'inadmissible' as it did not meet the basic requirements for filling protests.

-Recently, Motlanthe stated they were ready to move to the Court Arbitration for Sports (CAS) should Safa feel unsatisfied by the outcome of their appeal.
+However, Safa's CEO Motlanthe stated earlier in the week they were ready to move to the Court Arbitration for Sports (CAS) should Safa feel unsatisfied by the outcome of their appeal.

 "There are a lot of things they are dealing with.
 If they don’t give you a good reason, you can still go and challenge the matter with CAS.
 So they'd rather do their work and we give them the space," he said.